-- 1. Age at least 50 years, checked and recorded at Screening (Visit 1) only. - 2.
-Fulfils the criteria set by the BC

-- 3. Able to read and write and with minimum 5 years of formal education, checked and recorded at Screening (Visit 1) only. - 4.
+- 1. Age at least 50 years, checked and recorded at Screening (Visit 1) only, as well as fulfilling the criteria set by the balancing committee. - 2.
+Fulfils the criteria set by the BC - 3.
+Able to read and write and with minimum 5 years of formal education, checked and recorded at Screening (Visit 1) only. - 4.
 Willing in principle to participate in the EPAD PoC trial subject to further informed consent - 5.
 Have a study partner or can identify someone willing in principle to be a study partner from the screening visit (Visit 1)